certik/femhub/spkg/standard/sage_scripts/README.txt

           *must* upgrade XCode (free from Apple), since that version of GCC is very broken.

-     Microsoft Windows: Not supported yet.
+     Microsoft Windows: install cygwin using the setup.exe and in that chose to install the following packages:

+         gcc4, gfortran, make, m4, perl

      NOTE: On some operating systems it might be necessary to install gas/as, gld/ld, gnm/nm, but on most these are automatically